OceanLabs/iOS-Print-SDK/docs/create_print_order.md

 Creating a Print Order
 ==============

+If you don't want to use the checkout experience included with the Print SDK (i.e. the [Kite Print Shop Experience](print_shop.md)) then you need to explicitly create a print order.

 This tutorial covers creating a print order to be submitted for printing and posting.

 _If you haven't already, see the [README](../README.md) for an initial overview and instructions for adding the SDK to your project._